screwdriver-cd/guide/docs/user-guide/local.md

 ## How to Install

-You can install sd-local by the following command.
+You can install sd-local using the following command:
 ```bash
 $ go get github.com/screwdriver-cd/sd-local
 ```